nextensio/docs/content/en/Architecture/policyattr/_index.md

 of policy provide a basic framework using one of two methods :
 * Template1 is based on using all match values encapsulated within the policy itself (ie., there is no reference configuration data required).
-Looked at another way, attributes and their match values that would be entered into the AppGroup or Host configuration are instead entered directly into match statements in the corresponding policies.
+Looked at another way, attributes and their match values that would be entered into the AppGroup or App configuration are instead entered directly into match statements in the corresponding policies.
 This template can be used for small deployments.
 * Template2 is based on using match values from configured data.
 By taking attribute match values from a configuration file instead being specified directly in a policy, it enables writing policies in a compact and generic way.
-This template can be used for large deployments.
+This template can be used for large deployments but requires some expertise.

 #### Access Policy Template1